rjdeliveryomaha/courierinvoice/extras/includes/README.md

 String

 File location for logging.
-If enableLogging is ` true ` and this value is NULL or an empty string an error will be thrown.
+If enableLogging is ` true ` and this value is NULL or an empty string an exception will be thrown.

 ### testMode